-Russian budget deficit 88% of full year plan by February, on course to miss MinFin’s 2% of GDP target
+Russian budget deficit 88% of full-year plan by February, on course to miss MinFin’s 2% of GDP target

-The Russian federal budget deficit for January and February 2023 was almost RUB2.6 trillions by the Ministry of Finance, down by half from the record RUB1.76 trillion reported in January, but already 88% of the budget planned for the whole year.
+The Russian federal budget deficit for January and February 2023 was almost RUB2.6 trillion, according to the Ministry of Finance, down by half from the record RUB1.76 trillion reported in January, but already 88% of the budget planned for the whole year.

 The deficit was attributed to reduced oil and gas revenues and increased spending.
 January had a RUB1.76 trillion deficit, a record since 1998, while February saw a deficit of RUB0.8 trillion.

-Budget revenues decreased by 25% year-on-year to RUB3.2 trillions, with oil and gas revenues dropping by 46%.
+Budget revenues decreased by 25% year on year to RUB3.2 trillion, with oil and gas revenues dropping by 46%.

-The two-month spending increased by 52% to RUB5.7 trillions.
-The budget is already at 88% of the deficit of RUB2.9 trillion planned for the whole year or 2% of GDP, which is less than the 2.3% deficit or RUB3.3 trillion in 2022.
+The two-month spending surged by 52% to RUB5.7 trillion.
+The budget is already at 88% of the deficit of RUB2.9 trillion planned for the whole year, or 2% of GDP, which is less than the 2.3% deficit or RUB3.3 trillion in 2022.
 The size of the current deficit has led to concerns about how the state will cover the budget shortfall this year.

-VTB Capital analysts on the "Solid Numbers" telegram channel predict a total deficit of 3% of GDP by the end of the year of at least RUB5 trillions.
+VTB Capital analysts on the "Solid Numbers" telegram channel predict a total deficit of 3% of GDP by the end of the year of at least RUB5 trillion.

 The Ministry of Finance (MinFin) planned 2% GDP deficit for 2023 has been called an overly optimistic forecast, with a senior economist at the Institute for Emerging Economies of the Bank of Finland suggesting the deficit could reach 4-5% of GDP.

-The reduction in the deficit for February, after a record deficit in January, is attributed to a sharp drop in government spending after the extremely large spending in the first month of the year.
+The reduction in the deficit for February, after a record deficit in January, is attributed to a sharp drop in government spending after the extremely large outlays in the first month of the year.

 In general, expenses for the first two months amounted to 9% of the annual plan, and this is close to the seasonal norm (7%), according to Alexander Isakov, head of Russia and CIS macroeconomics at Bloomberg.